California State University Employees Union

-The California State University Employees Union (CSUEU)/SEIU 2579 is a labor union representing approximately 16,000 healthcare, operations, administrative and technical support staff at the California State University's 23 campuses and the Office of the Chancellor.
-CSUEU, representing Bargaining Units 2, 5, 7, 9, 13, and 15 is affiliated with the Service Employees International Union and the California State Employees Association.
+The California State University Employees Union (CSUEU)/SEIU 2579 is a labor union representing approximately 36,000 healthcare, operations, administrative and technical support staff and student workers at the California State University's 23 campuses and the Office of the Chancellor.
+CSUEU represents CSU Bargaining Units 2, 5, 7, 9, 13, 14, 15, and various campus nonprofits is affiliated with the Service Employees International Union and the California State Employees Association.

-On February 23, 2024, the California Public Employee Relations Board (PERB) announced that Student Assistants employed at the 23 CSU Campuses and the Chancellor's Office had voted to join CSUEU.
-Establishing bargaining unit 15 to represent Student Assistants.
-Final certification was signed on March 4, 2024.
-CSUEU Unit 15 represents nearly 20,000 additional Student Assistants employed by the CSU.
-This brings the total number of employees represented by CSUEU up to approximately 36,000.
-Bargaining Unit 15 elected 10 Bargaining Team Members shortly after the Unit's final certification.
-This team includes Kaily Brooks, Noah Giddens, Erin Green, Michael Lee-Chang, Kelsey Pickett, Theresa Limbeek, Jacob Lott, Lysette Melendez, and Azure Starr.
+On February 23, 2024, the California Public Employee Relations Board (PERB) announced that Student Assistants employed at the 23 CSU Campuses and the Chancellor's Office had voted to join CSUEU, establishing CSU bargaining unit 15.
+Unit 15 includes nearly 20,000 part-time Student Assistants employed by the CSU.
+This doubled the amount of employees represented by CSUEU, making it the largest labor union in the CSU system.
+Bargaining Unit 15 has been in negotiations for a first contract since 2024.